rtrader58/AZ-140T00v2-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktops-LOD/AZ-140T00 All Labs Errata.md

 Task 3: Assign the required RBAC role to an Azure Virtual Desktop service principal <br>
 Step 2: Only paste PowerShell script under the word powershell <br>

-# AZ-140T00 Configuring and Operating Microsoft Azure Virtual Desktop Lab 3 Errata
-# Lab 3 - Implement monitoring by using Azure Virtual Desktop Insights ~25 Minutes
+## Lab 3 - Implement monitoring by using Azure Virtual Desktop Insights ~25 Minutes
 ### Exercise 1: Implement monitoring of an Azure Virtual Desktop environment
 Task 1: Register the Azure subscription with the Microsoft.Insights resource provider <br>
 Step 3: Continue to refresh screen until status shows registered <br>